Spec 011 — Server-Side Rendering & Hydration¶

 <head>...</head>from the model, in canonical order:<title>first, then<meta>in declaration order, then<link>, then<script>, then JSON-LD<script type="application/ld+json">.:html-attrspopulate<html>;:body-attrspopulate<body>. - Client on hydration recomputes the head model from the now-seeded state (the hydrated payload's

-:rf/app-dbplus:rf/route). - Mismatch detection: client compares its computed head to the server-supplied head; on mismatch, the client re-renders the head and emits
+:rf/app-dbplus the carried route slice at[:rf/runtime :routing :current]). - Mismatch detection: client compares its computed head to the server-supplied head; on mismatch, the client re-renders the head and emits

 :rf.ssr/hydration-mismatchwith:failing-id :rf.ssr/head-mismatch.
 The server head is replaced (consistency with body-mismatch handling).

 Head-mismatch detection in v1 piggy-backs on the unified :rf/render-hash channel: the server-rendered HTML carries a single structural hash that covers both head and body; the runtime emits one :rf.ssr/hydration-mismatch trace on disagreement and discriminates head-vs-body via the :failing-id tag (per §Hydration-mismatch detection).
 A dedicated :rf/head model on the wire (and its companion :rf/head-hash) is reserved for a post-v1 reg-head payload extension — when reg-head lands as a non-deferred surface those keys will be defined under :rf/hydration-payload-postv1 in Spec-Schemas.
-The v1 client recomputes the head from the hydrated :rf/app-db (plus :rf/route); SPAs that route post-load see the same graceful path because no separate head channel is required.
+The v1 client recomputes the head from the hydrated :rf/app-db (plus the carried route slice); SPAs that route post-load see the same graceful path because no separate head channel is required.

 render-head¶